 There are two roles on offer, each part-time at 25 hours per week, for a fixed term of six months.
 We’ll pay the national minimum wage and provide lots of training and support to help you develop your career, including:

-- Regular career development sessions
+- Regular career development and mentoring sessions

 - CV-writing and interview support